pibooth/pibooth/docs/config.rst

     pictures_per_page = 1

     [CONTROLS]
-    # How long to debounce the hardware buttons in seconds
+    # How long to press a single hardware button in seconds
     debounce_delay = 0.3

+    # How long to press multiple hardware buttons in seconds
+    multi_press_delay = 0.5

     # Physical GPIO IN pin to take a picture
     picture_btn_pin = 11